gSchool/DNA-release-2/02-Phase-1/03-devops-principles.md

 ### !end-challenge

 <!-- ======================= END CHALLENGE ======================= -->

 <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->
 <!-- Replace everything in square brackets [] and remove brackets  -->

 ### !challenge

-* type: multiple-choice
+* type: checkbox
-* id: 426559fd-e674-4d5f-b63d-78591f4d0663
+* id: f6bb8ad7-bb83-4a2e-9fe1-d9b8ebd2ebbb
 * title: The Third Way
 <!-- * points: [1] (optional, the number of points for scoring as a checkpoint) -->
 <!-- * topics: [python, pandas] (optional the topics for analyzing points) -->

 ##### !question

-In the 3rd Way, we reward people for failing by introducing faults into the system.
+In the Third Way, we:

 ##### !end-question

 ##### !options

-* True
-* False
+* Reward people for failing by introducing faults into the system
+* Understand that repetition and mastery are the prerequisite to mastery
+* Emphasize performance of an entire system
+* Emphasize continual risk taking while learning from failure

 ##### !end-options

 ##### !answer

-* True
+* Understand that repetition and mastery are the prerequisite to mastery
+* Emphasize continual risk taking while learning from failure

 ##### !end-answer